duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ conda install pandas=0.18.1

 RAxML must be in your PATH as: raxmlHPC-SSE3, raxmlHPC-PTHREADS-AVX2, or raxml.
-It seems raxmlHPC-SSE3 is the most universal but if you have the correct computer architecture running raxmlHPC-PTHREADS-AVX2 is faster.
+It seems raxmlHPC-SSE3 is the most system universal but if you have the correct computer architecture running raxmlHPC-PTHREADS-AVX2 is faster.
 The script will first look for raxmlHPC-PTHREADS-AVX2.
 If it is not found it will look for raxmlHPC-SSE3, then raxml.
 If none are found in your PATH the script will fail.

-The easiest way to install RAxML is
+If RAxML is not already installed the fastest way to install is:

     ~$ conda install raxml
     ~$ conda update raxml